Budi Santoso

 Budi Santoso (born 8 June 1975) is an Indonesian retired badminton player from PB Djarum club, who joined the club since 1982.
 He was part of the national team that clinched the men's team title at the Asian Games in 1998, and at the Thomas Cup in 2002.
 Santoso had been ranked in the world top ten.
 After retired from the international tournament, he started his career as a coach in Mutiara Bandung club, and later for the men's singles team in the national camp.

 Achievements

-IBF World Grand Prix
+IBF World Grand Prix (2 titles, 6 runners-up)

 The World Badminton Grand Prix sanctioned by International Badminton Federation (IBF) since 1983.